martinescardo/TypeTopology/CONTRIBUTING.md

   ```
   '(agda-input-user-translations '(("=" "＝")))
   ```
-- Always leave a single space character between the universe dot superscript and the following bracket.
-This is needed in order for the dot not to show on top of the closing bracket in some browsers in its HTMl rendering, including Firefox.
 - Each module should contain a preamble that includes:

   * the author(s) of the module,